Chilean Antarctic Territory: Climate

 Coastal areas north of the Antarctic Peninsula and in the South Shetland Islands, have a subarctic climate or tundra, that is, the average temperature in the warmest month exceeds 0 °C (32 °F) and much is permafrost.
 The rest of the territory is under the regime of a polar climate.
 Precipitation in the territory is relatively rare and decreases towards the South Pole, creating polar desert conditions.

 Population

 The Antártica Commune had a population of 150 inhabitants on the Chilean bases according to a census conducted nationwide in 2012, corresponding to 54 civilians and 96 military.
 These people were mostly members of the Chilean Air Force and their families, who lived predominantly in Villa Las Estrellas.
-This town, located next to the Presidente Eduardo Frei Montalva Antarctic base on King George Island, was opened on 9 April 1984 and has an airport, a bank, a school and child care, a hospital, a supermarket, mobile telephony and television.
+This town, located next to the Presidente Eduardo Frei Montalva Antarctic base on King George Island, was opened on 9 April 1984 by Augusto Pinochet and has an airport, a bank, a school and child care, a hospital, a supermarket, mobile telephony and television.